 1. Find the Estate Planning Documents

-If your loved one dies, it’s important to gather the estate planning documents, including their will or trust, if they have one.
+It’s important to gather their estate planning documents, including their will or trust, if they have one.
 This information will help you understand their final wishes and make the appropriate arrangements.
+The knowledge that a will, trust, or other estate planning document does not exist is information that can help you plan for and move forward with the estate settlement process.

 If you’re not sure where to start, begin by searching through your loved one’s personal papers and records.
 You may also want to ask family and friends if they know of any documents.